afiodorov/afiodorov.github.io/_posts/2020-02-04-rolling-median.md

 Complexity analysis: we have to do insert/delete from a sorted array at each step, which is O(window).
-Since we have N steps the resulting complexity is O(N*window).
+Since we have N steps the resulting complexity is O(N * window).
 Can we do better?
 Turns out the canonical algorithm for computing a rolling median is to keep window elements in a [skip list][skiplist] instead.
 Skip list allows one to insert, delete and random access sorted elements in logN times, thus the complexity of the canonical algorithm is lower:
-O(Nlog(window)).
+O(N * log(window)).
 However for windows of small sizes, I feel like the advantage of skip lists is not worth the cost of much more complex implementation.

 This concludes the code & the blog post.
 Hurray!